Ultimate List of Things to Do in Atlanta with Kids

 - Hands On Atlanta

 Ready for a little (or big) boost of adrenaline?
 Visit Treetop Quest for a day of exploring the treetops of Atlanta.
 Zip lines, obstacles and rope courses will test your resolve and skill while letting you enjoy the beauty of Atlanta’s green space.
 Great for ages 4 and up.

 Free and Cheap Things to Do with Kids in Atlanta

 Looking for a budget-friendly family outing in Atlanta?
 We’ve compiled a list of our favorite free and cheap things to do with kids in Atlanta.
 From a walk on the Atlanta BeltLine to $1 movies (for kids) at the Skylight Drive-In, these activities are easy on the pocketbook.
 For a complete list of ideas, check out 50 fun free & cheap things to do.

 Free Things to Do with Kids in Atlanta

 - Big Trees Forest Preserve – Visit this 30-acre preserve to immerse yourself in nature.

-- Blue Heron Nature Preserve – 30-acre nature preserve that is home to 3-mile Blueway Trail, which encompasses a variety of habitats.
+- Blue Heron Nature Preserve – This 30-acre nature preserve is home to three-mile Blueway Trail, which encompasses a variety of habitats.

 - Castleberry Hill Art Stroll – Peruse art during Castleberry Hill’s monthly art stroll.